etijskens/wetppr/README.md

 # 2000wetppr

-Materiaal voor de cursus Parallel programmeren.
+Material for course Parallel programming (University of Antwerp, 2000wetppr).

-Je kan alles [hier](https://etijskens.github.io/wetppr) online bekijken.
+You can check everything  [here](https://etijskens.github.io/wetppr) online bekijken.

-Note that this is **work in progress**.
+This is **work in progress**.
 It is incomplete, unfinished and flawed, just as life.
 However, sometimes *good enough is good enough* ;-).
 It will improve with time.